antonkomarev/github-profile-views-counter/README.md

 Cloud solution launched as 100% free experience.
 You can [help me cut server costs] if you like this service.

 This counter designed to be an analytical instrument for you, but not for people who are visiting your profile.
-You could see profile views dynamics as result of publishing new project, blog post or taking part on conference.
+It could be used to see profile views dynamics as result of publishing new project, blog post or taking part on conference.

-If you want to see big numbers in your profile - deploy self-hosted solution, and there will be no need to write a bot and hammering our server bandwidth.
+If you want to see big numbers in your profile, deploy a standalone solution, and you will not need to write a bot and spam our server.
 Everybody knows that any counters could be faked.

 > A billion fake views doesn't make you a very popular person, it makes you a person with a billion number in the counter.